bparanj/crystal/programming/javascript/vue/navigate.md

 Open the URL shown in the terminal (usually `http://localhost:3000/`) to see the default Nuxt welcome page.

 ### 3. Create a Few Pages

 Nuxt uses a file-based routing system.
 Pages are created inside the `pages` directory.
-We’ll create three pages: `index.vue`, `about.vue`, and `contact.vue`.
+Create three pages: `index.vue`, `about.vue`, and `contact.vue`.

 - `pages/index.vue` (Home Page):
   ```vue